 - ¼ cup extra-virgin olive oil

-- Preheat oven to 425°F. Toss sweet potatoes in oil and ¼ tsp salt; spread in an even layer on a baking sheet.
+- Preheat oven to 425°F. Toss sweet potatoes in oil and ¼ teaspoon salt; spread in an even layer on a baking sheet.
 Bake until tender and browned, tossing halfway through, about 35 minutes.
 Set aside to slightly cool.

 - Meanwhile, prepare dressing by combining shallots, vinegar, honey, Dijon, salt, and pepper in a small bowl.
 Stir with a whisk, and let sit 10 minutes.
 Gradually stream in olive oil, stirring continuously with a whisk, until combined.

-- Combine romaine, radicchio, Brussels, apple, beans, and sweet potatoes in a large bowl; toss with remaining ¼ tsp salt.
+- Combine romaine, radicchio, Brussels, apple, beans, and sweet potatoes in a large bowl; toss with remaining ¼ teaspoon salt.
 Add dressing and toss to combine.
 Arrange on a serving platter, and top with pecans, cheese, and pomegranate arils.
 Serve immediately.